grahamwills/ZeeZeeSheet/data/luna.rst

 .. title: banner style=heading_black
 .. style: black

-Terrain Spell -- Daily per terrain
+Terrain Spell -- Daily [] []
- - Various spells; each one is a separate daily, so a druid can cast each one once a day so long as they are in that sort of terrain
+ - Various spells depending on the surrounding terrain; cannot use the same terrain twice.

 Beast Form -- Daily []
  - **Quick action**: You leave your humanoid form behind and assume the form of a deadly